 Qualls is excited to bring the Potawatomi Fire to Shawnee and the surrounding Oklahoma communities to introduce The Basketball League as well as its talent and enthusiasm.

-Mark Dannhoff was hired as the new head coach for the Potawatomi Fire in Summer of 2022.
-He had recently completed his first season as the head coach of the Enid Outlaws, a professional franchise in the TBL (The Basketball League).
+Mark Dannhoff led the Potawatomi Fire to the 2023 The Basketball League (TBL) Championship in his first season with the club.
+He was hired as the new head coach for the Fire in the summer of 2022.
+Prior to game 2 of the regional finals versus Seattle, Dannhoff was named 2023 TBL Coach of the Year.
+In two seasons as a TBL head coach, Dannhoff now has a record of 52-10 (84% winning percentage).
+The 2023 TBL Championship was Dannhoff’s first full league championship as a head coach.
 Dannhoff is a motivated and experienced “program builder” with a history of successfully revitalizing and building basketball programs as a head and assistant coach, doing so with integrity, class, and a championship vision.
 He possesses a high level of competitiveness, dedication, and commitment to success.

 Prior to joining the professional ranks, Dannhoff had 30-plus years of basketball experience under his belt.
 He has been an assistant on eight Division I collegiate coaching staffs, including Texas A&M-Corpus Christi, Georgia State, and Tulane.
 He has coached more than 70 players who have moved on to play at the professional level, including two players in the NBA (Linton Johnson and Sam Dekker) and four in the NBA Developmental G-League (Including Ra Shawn Thomas, John Jordan, and Bronson Koenig).
 In addition, he previously served as a member of the NABC D-I Assistant Coaches Committee representing the Southland Conference.
 During his time at Texas A&M-Corpus Christi, Dannhoff served as the lead recruiter for some of the top players in the conference including Ehab Amin, John Jordan, Jake Kocher, Zane Knowles, Kareem South, and Tony Lewis.